Learn from the worst data breaches in history and what your security team can do to prevent similar incidents.

 Two FSB officers and two criminal attackers were indicted.
 One was arrested in Canada and extradited to the US.
 The others remain in Russia.

-Lesson: Session management is as critical as password security.
+Lesson: Session management is as important as password security.
 Cookie-based attacks bypass password controls entirely.
 Session tokens need proper expiration and secure storage.
 Anomaly detection for unusual access patterns adds another layer.

 10. Adult Friend Finder (412 Million Accounts)